 A Mountain Rifle Masterpiece by Kentucky’s John Bull ©

 Foreword: Most of Kentucky’s highly decorated rifles were made in or near its central Bluegrass region, while guns made in outlying areas were generally plainer.
-The southeastern Cumberland Plateau region, often called Kentucky’s “hill country,” developed more slowly than the rest of the state due to its rough terrain, less productive soils, and Scots-Irish settlers who preferred living in isolated areas.
+The southeastern Cumberland Plateau region, often called Kentucky’s “hill country,” developed more slowly than the rest of the state due to its rough terrain, less productive soils, and Scot-Irish settlers who preferred living in isolated areas.
 As a result, its mountain rifles were exceptionally plain, barely more than a roughly stocked barrel with locally forged iron furniture and often made in “poor boy” style without butt plate, rear pipe, or nose cap.
 Yet despite the area’s widespread poverty, a few gunsmiths made exceptional rifles.
 Arguably the two best mountain rifle gunmakers were Pleasant Wilson of Clay County and John Bull of Knox County.
 Of the two men, John Bull had a more interesting background and was the first of the great Bull family of gunsmiths in Tennessee and Kentucky.

 Figure No.1: A full length view of the circa 1830 “John Bull” signed rifle shows its large brass patchbox with strong Lancaster, Pennsylvania, influences in the daisy headed finial.
 The patchbox seems out of place on a Kentucky gun, but near-by gunsmith William Hall of Floyd County, Kentucky, used a similar patchbox on a rifle in 1835.
 Note the distinctive Tennessee style guard with rolled rear spur, usually made of forged iron, but made of brass on the Bull rifle.
 A fine Pleasant Wilson rifle is shown below for comparison purposes.
 Barrel: 46-1/2” with .42 caliber bore.
 Author’s collection.